resistiv/VibRipper/README.md

 Passing `h` displays a basic **h**elp message for the user.

+## Format
+A format description can be found on [KNFE's wiki](https://github.com/resistiv/KNFE/wiki/Vib-Ribbon-PAK).

 ## Remarks
 I created a similar program to this one some months ago at the request of a Twitter user who reached out to me.
 However, there was the particular problem that some PAK files don't follow a constant ruleset when sorting their file names in the table of contents.
 This caused inconsistent and incompatible results.
 So, I created the basic text TOC file to preserve the order of contents when repacking.
 While this solution is a bit clunky, I found it was most effective instead of trying to hardcode bizarre rules for certain directories.